Hackndo/tobcri/README.md

 # Tobcri Project
 ### Description
-tobcri is an IRC bot based on Sopel that supports SSL, multi channels, and provides different modules and commands
+tobcri is an IRC bot written from scratch that supports SSL, multi channels, and will provides different modules and commands

 ### Version
 0.1